PurpleKingdomGames/indigo-website/indigodocs/quickstart/setup-and-configuration.md

   val title: String                = "My Game"

   def ivyDeps = Agg(
-    ivy"io.indigoengine::indigo-json-circe::0.2.0",
-    ivy"io.indigoengine::indigo::0.2.0"
+    ivy"io.indigoengine::indigo-json-circe::0.3.0",
+    ivy"io.indigoengine::indigo::0.3.0"
   )

 }
 ```

-### Building with Mill
+### Running via Mill

 Run the following:

 1. `mill mygame.compile`
 1. `mill mygame.fastOpt`
+1. `mill mygame.indigoRun`

+### Building via Mill

+Run the following:

+1. `mill mygame.compile`
+1. `mill mygame.fastOpt`
-1. `mill mygame.indigoBuildJS`
+1. `mill mygame.indigoBuild`

-This will output your game and all the correctly referenced assets into `out/mygame/indigoBuildJS/`.
+This will output your game and all the correctly referenced assets into `out/mygame/indigoBuild/`.
 Note that the module will give you a full path at the end of it's output.

-Navigate to the folder, run `http-server -c-1`, and got to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in your browser of choice.
+To run as a web site, navigate to the folder, run `http-server -c-1`, and got to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in your browser of choice.

 ### Rolling it up into one command